Let’s speak facts:

 Why is TTV so important?

-A hard truth especially about working in the SaaS space is that losing customers is easy, and customer loss – or What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists… – is very common in the early stages of onboarding.
+A hard truth especially about working in the SaaS space is that losing customers is easy, and customer loss – or churn – is very common in the early stages of onboarding.

 As soon as you convince someone to buy your product or sign up for a free trial, the clock starts ticking and you need to quickly demonstrate value.

-If someone spent time or money or effort setting up a solution or learning about it, they don’t want to spend a lot more time waiting to see what you can do for them.
+If someone spends time, money or effort setting up a solution or learning about it, they don’t want to spend a lot more time waiting to see what you can do for them.

 In the past, it was common practice for customers to purchase perpetual licenses, so time to value was not as critical a part of business success as it is today.
 Customers were willing to stick with their purchase – especially because it was a sunk cost – and they would wait through purchase, deployment, and use until they could reap the benefits of the solution.